This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 But even at my level, I see it as an art and a science.
 It is an art because it is a creative expression, I am guided by intuition and joy and curiosity and beauty.

-I am inspired in my artistry by my mom, natural perfumer Mandy Aftel, by Gregory Mendel, by Charles Darwin, by Charles Ricks, Tom Wagner, Craig LeHoullier, Fred Hempel, Karen Olivier, Bill Yoder, and the so many others working to make beautiful, tasty, healthful, adaptive tomatoes.
+I am inspired in my artistry by my mom, natural perfumer Mandy Aftel, by Gregor Mendel, by Charles Darwin, by Charles Ricks, Tom Wagner, Craig LeHoullier, Fred Hempel, Karen Olivier, Bill Yoder, and the so many others working to make beautiful, tasty, healthful, adaptive tomatoes.

-Besides the visual beauty, there is a kind of beauty in a plant that grows well, and in food that tastes fantastic.
-So to be able to have all three would be a really beautiful thing.
-Saving seeds can help select for vigor and flavor within the local environment, if you save and keep seeds year after year, this is like the process of heirloom seed saving.
-It’s wonderful to grow your favorites year after year, and to share them with friends and family and even generation after generation.
-Cross-breeding allows new combinations of colors and shapes and flavors, and the possibility to incorporate the genes of tomato wild relatives into them for new traits like disease resistance, flavor and new color combinations.
-(I created this collage mostly with my own photos, and borrowed a few elements from MerakiSeeds and TomatoFifou).
+Saving seeds can help select for vigor and flavor within the local environment; if you save and keep seeds year after year, this is like the process of heirloom seed saving.
+It’s wonderful to grow your favorites year after year, and to share them with friends and family and even pass them down generation after generation.

-Saving seeds is the first step.
-You can save seeds from existing varieties, year after year selecting the ones that grow most vigorously and taste best to you.
-That’s very fulfilling in itself.
-If you’re saving a few, all you need is a paper towel, a pen and a piece of tape.
 If saving more, then cups or buckets, and a strainer, and paper plates (for drying); ferment 3-5 days and pour off scum and add water and swirl pouring off bad floating seeds and rinse until clean and strain, spread thin on paper plates and dry for a few weeks.
-Hybrid varieties (F1) seeds won’t be true, can be frustrating to save, but also an experiment.
-Some varieties are patented and the seeds are not legal to save.

-It’s not necessary, but if there’s one thing that makes a big difference it’s saving your seeds in the fridge.
-My germination rates are really excellent, I have ten year old seed that almost all are germinating.
+It’s not necessary, but if there’s one thing that makes a big difference, it’s saving your seeds in the fridge.
+My germination rates are really excellent.
+I have ten year old seed that are almost all germinating.
 For fresh seed, make sure they air dry for a few days, before putting them in a paper envelope (breathable) and store in gallon bag or Tupperware with desiccant packs.
 They like to be cold and DRY.
 This is worth doing if you are serious about any kind of seed saving.

-I used a well-draining coir based soil mix, full spectrum grow lights, heat mats at 80 degrees,
+To start my seeds, I use a well-draining coir based soil mix, full spectrum grow lights, and heat mats at 80 degrees.
+This is after 1 week, I went on to pot them up into 4 inch pots between 1 and 2 weeks.

-so don’t start seeds more than a month before that if you’re planning on setting them outside then).
+(The nighttime temp must be 50 degrees or above to avoid potential damage to tomato plants, so don’t start seeds more than a month before that if you’re planning on setting them outside then).

 It typically takes about seven cycles of saving seeds and growing plants and saving seeds and selecting for certain traits to stabilize a new variety.